 So what about places to eat and enjoy a drink?
 You'll be spoilt for choice in Barcelona with something to suit everyone's pockets and tastes.
 We enjoyed some great food on our most recent trip, with two recommendations; Agua and Zarko.
 Situated down by the beach on Paseo Maritimo, Agua specialises in fresh and simple seafood, on a sunny day it gets very busy so if you want a table on their terrace be sure and book ahead.
 You'll find Zarko on Carrer del Comte d'Urgell 280, the food is delicious, a modern take on Tapas.

 If cocktails are your think than be sure and visit Cafe San Telmo on C/Buenos Aires 60, be sure and dry the strawberry moquitos.
 Finally, on Bon Pastor 6 you'll find Luz de Gas, a great bar with a relaxed atmosphere and fun music, a great place to mingle before heading onto a club, or if you have an early flight the next day, home to bed.
-For full details on these restaurants and bars, you'll find their weblinks under our list of Favourites.

 |Adíos de Barcelona|